a-brandon/Browzy/README.md

 # browzy
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![Version 1](https://img.shields.io/badge/-Version%201-red)

 browzy is an automation tool for navigating to websites.
+It simply helps shave the time off the manual task of entering in all the websites you want to open each time you start your machine.

 ## Usage